HW-PlayersPatch/Development/Props/Change List.md

 ### Hiigaran and Vaygr
-- Balanced dock repair times for fighters and corvettes (addressed a bug that caused squadrons to dock extremely fast. hw2 ships now repair at their hw2c rate.)
+- Balanced dock repair times for fighters and corvettes (addressed a bug that caused squadrons to dock extremely fast. hw2 ships now repair closer to their hw2c rate.)

 #### Resource Collectors
 - Upgraded Health 5000->4000 -20% (to match hw2c)